Virginia foster care and adoption guidelines

 If you don’t think being a foster or resource parent is the right thing for you, we also have children in foster care already waiting for someone to step forward and make a commitment to adopt them.
 If you are ready to adopt a child in foster care, call: 1-800-DO-ADOPT (800-362-3678).

-If you are interested in a specific child available in Virginia, or want to read about some of the children in Virginia available for adoption, visit: Heart Gallery Virginia or, call our 1-800-DO-ADOPT number and adoption staff will talk with you about how to proceed.
+If you are interested in a specific child available in Virginia, or want to read about some of the children in Virginia available for adoption, visit the Virginia Department of Social Services website or call our 1-800-DO-ADOPT number and family services staff will talk with you about how to proceed.

-Some people are interested in adopting infants.
+Some families may be interested in adopting infants.
 If this sounds like you, please call a licensed private child placing agency for additional information.
 View a complete list of Virginia licensed private agencies (575 KB PDF).

-We are looking forward to hearing from you so we can tell you about how wonderful our children are, about their needs, and what you need to do to start your journey to become a foster and/or an adoptive parent.
+We are looking forward to hearing from you so we can tell you about our children awaiting adoption, their needs, and what you need to do to start your journey to become a foster and/or an adoptive parent.

 We realize this is a big step for you, and we understand you need to have a lot of questions answered and, for many of you, a lot of time to think about whether or not you want to take the next step.
 We are here to support, but not to pressure you in any way.
 Our Local Department of Social Services staff and the Licensed Private Child-Placing Agency staff are able to answer your questions about things like: